 Floatant For Your Dry Flies & Sinkant Paste For Your Tippet

-Having tried a multitude of dry fly floatants over many years I have settled on this Fly Sauce from Fish Pimp as my favourite for flies other than CDC dries.
+Having tried a multitude of dry fly floatants over many years I have settled on Dry Sauce from Fulling Mill as my favourite for flies other than CDC dries.
 You only need the smallest amount, which should be rubbed between your fingers, before applying sparingly to your fly.
 The bottle is a standard size and can be hung from a bottle holder on your waistcoat.

 There are many degreasing/sinkant pastes available but this Fuller's Mud formula is the best I've used by far.
 When fishing dry fly on smooth water (river or lake) it is essential that the tippet does not sit high on the surface or fish will likely be spooked.
 Likewise, if our tippet is shiny (which most are) it will glint and reflect light which also has the potential to scare fish.
 Fullers Mud is a dual action paste which degreases the tippet so that it breaks the surface tension and is also very slightly abrasive to remove excess shine.
 This small tub fits easily in your waistcoat pocket but will last all season and probably much longer.
 Also good when fishing nymphs and wets - degreasing your leader means your leader/flies cut through the surface and sink quicker to the fishing zone.